-The St. Augustine Night of Lights takes place from mid-November to end of January in a twinkling spectacle of over 3 million lights spread throughout the historic city.
+The St. Augustine Night of Lights takes place from mid-November to the end of January in a twinkling spectacle of over 3 million lights spread throughout the historic city.
 This is an event you’ll want to spend the night in to fully explore and soak up not just the lights, but the extraordinary culture.
 I would highly recommend a stay at a BNB for the most authentic experience, and Casa De Suenos fits that bill perfectly with the convenient downtown location and Spanish architecture.

-What I notice more about the holidays in Florida are the number of boat parades.
+What I notice more about the holidays in Florida is the number of boat parades.
 With expansive shoreline and thousands of inland waterways and lakes, there’s plenty of boats to go around.
 Simply search for light up boat parade and whatever city you’re in or wish to be in and you’ll find a unique parade you can take part in.

 Ice at Gaylord Palms

 If you’re really in the mood for cold, head on over to Ice at Gaylord Palms in Kissimmee.
-This winter wonderland is a frozen oasis filled with hand carved ice sculptures, ice slides and the best part Charlie Brown characters.
+This winter wonderland is a frozen oasis filled with hand-carved ice sculptures, ice slides and the best part Charlie Brown characters.
 The room is kept at a chilled 9 degrees and to keep the two million pounds of ice frozen.
 There’s a host of events and special pricing that makes this an all-day destination.